HSLdevcom/jore4/wiki/railml.md

 ```

 The result is too long to paste here but cursory skimming indicates that the Digitraffic station `shortCode`s matches `<ocp code="FOO">` in the IVU railML.
+`shortCode` is the commonly used ID for train stations used by public transport organizations in Finland.

-There can be a process for introducing new stations from Fintraffic to Jore4.
+There can be a process for introducing new stations from the Finnish Transport Infrastructure Agency to Jore4.
 As building of new stations or renaming of old stations happens so rarely, another option is to hardcode the translation.

 ## Questions (and later answers) for the railML-meeting between dev team and HSL on 2021-02-11